nejukmaster/ProjectA/ProjectA/Assets/Terrain/Water/readme.md

 <img src="/ExplainImgs/WaterRefractionWithGradientNoise.png" width="40%" height="40%">

-To solve this problem, I tried to change pre-loaded Normal Map to grayscale and use it as a refractive map.
-To this, the sampled normal map pixels are grayscaleed and then multiplied by the _Scale property to adjust the degree of refraction.
-And Samples the Scene Opaque Texture with the obtained refraction plus uv.
-Then, the sampled Refraction Color and water color values are interpolated into the water's alpha values.
+To solve this problem, I tried to change pre-loaded Normal Map to grayscale, and used it as a refractive map.
+The sampled normal map pixels are grayscaleed and then multiplied by the _Scale property, and they are adjusted to the degree of refraction.
+Then sample the Scene Opaque Texture with the obtained refraction plus uv.
+Now the sampled Refraction Color and water color values are interpolated by the water's alpha values.

 __Scale is Property to adjust refraction intensity_
 ```hlsl